Aurora Borealis 2002 – photo by Gottfried Mitteregger on New Year’s Eve in Yellowknife

 as the snail does…” excerpt from Marge Piercy’s poem

-I hope that this new year will be filled with many meaningful moments of joy, purpose, courage, solace, generosity, health, awareness, adventures, laughter and lots of time with the ones you love.
-Let’s not forget to stay open to the element of surprise.
-We never know what might happen around the corner.
+I hope that this new year will be filled with many meaningful moments and especially time with the ones you love.
+Don’t let go of hope.

 There is always a door:

 And, even with all of our pro-activeness, it doesn’t imply we solve the problem.
+We still get bad news.
 Yet, we often find comfort, strength and new information.
 It is important to seek out what you need.
 Sometimes the locked door opens, even a crack, and allows some light to get in.
 Sometimes it doesn’t and, yet, our efforts and the efforts of others keep us from being alone and can provide words of comfort.

-2020 awaits us with 365 brand new pages for our book of life.
+2021 awaits us with, as of today, 359 brand new pages for our book of life.
 Let’s all live them fully, in the best way we know how.
 “Zigzagging (along) you there, me here…as the snail does.”

 With love and gratitude and a thousand good wishes for you all.
 Trudy

-Note 4:) Last, but not least, I thank you for the great honour that I receive each time you click on “read more.”
-I humbly thank you for continuing along with me each week.
+Note 3:) I thank you for the great honour that I receive each time you click on “read more.”
+I humbly appreciate you continuing along with me each week.
 Some musings are better than others and you are generous, dear readers, for so often joining me here, no matter what.
 I deeply appreciate you.
 You make my life better.
 Warmest regards, Trudy